I was wondering how much time I have spent studying and learning. Let's do a crude calculation:

 Results

-The training data has a vocabulary of more than 20K tokens.
-I started with a maximum vocabulary size of 1K and then increased it to 5K.
-This change produced a better score.
-Then I duplicated the embedding dimensions from 64 to 128.
-This change also enhanced performance.
-I interpret this improvement to the enrichment of the vocabulary (less UNKs when evaluating the model with the test and validation datasets).
+s when evaluating the model with the test and validation datasets).
 Finally, I increased the vocabulary size to 10K tokens and trained 256-dimensional embeddings, but the results did not improve.
 Probably because few relevant words were included and 256-dimensional vectors were too large for the relatively low complexity of the tweets in the training dataset.
 This experience tells me that determining the appropriate value of the maximum vocabulary and the dimensions of the word embeddings is obtained through trial and error.

 Regarding the initialization technique, I tried with the Xavier-Uniform technique, but the results did not improve.
 The accuracy was penalized a little bit.
 I used the default TensorFlow technique: Uniform.

-Finally, I tried the L2 regularization with different factor values (1 \to 0.5 \to 0.25 \to *0.1 \to 0.05 \to 0.025) getting better results with the 0.1 factor.
+Finally, I tried the L2 regularization with different factor values (1 → 0.5 → 0.25 → *0.1 → 0.05 → 0.025) getting better results with the 0.1 factor.
 Nevertheless, the accuracy got worse.
 For this reason, I preferred using a Dropout layer and an Early Stopping callback to control overfitting.

 Preprocessing the training dataset